arfanahmed/matlab-novice-inflammation/01-intro.md

 > path in any version of Octave, including command-line-only installations, use
 > `addpath('path/to/directory')`

-Before we can start programming, we need to know a little about the MATLAB interface.
+Before we can start programming with MATLAB, we need to know a little about the MATLAB interface.
 Using the default setup, the MATLAB desktop contains several important sections:

 * In the **Command Window** or shell we can run and debug our code.